Adhesion/adosin/README.md

 - Visual Studio 2010
 - VST 2.4 SDK

 Make sure to change the VC++ include directory (in project properties) to the top-level directory for the VST SDK on your machine.
-Build result will be a standalone .dll in the build directory (probably Debug/)
+Build result will be a standalone .dll in the build directory (either Debug/ or Release/ depending on which you have selected).

 Usage
 =====